Pantser, Plotter, and Plantser: The 3 Dominant Types of Writers

 - Denouement

-No matter what type of writing life you prefer, there are pros and cons to each one.
+No matter what type of writing method or writing life you prefer, there are pros and cons to each one.

 Let’s take a look.